 Of Maps, Libraries, and Lectures: The Nebenzahl Lectures and the Study of Map History

-This is the script of my lecture for the 19th Nebenzahl Lecture series, as presented.
+This is the script of my lecture for the 19th Nebenzahl Lecture series, as presented on 27 October 2016.
 Some information from the slides are added, but most has not been transferred; I’ve stripped the call-outs to slide changes.
 An expanded essay, with full notes, will be published in the final volume for the lecture series.

 The interrelationship between collecting and studying early maps is readily apparent in the scholarly act that inaugurated the modern study of map history.
 This act took place in a library, specifically that in Paris of the polymath, Baron Charles-Athanase Walckenaer.
 Early in 1832, Walckenaer showed a map he had just acquired to an eminent visitor, Alexander von Humboldt.
 The map, drawn in a maritime style, held Humboldt’s interest because of its depiction of the New World.
 Using the “riches” of the baron’s “extensive library,” Humboldt was able to determine that this newfound map had been made in 1500 by Columbus’s pilot, Juan de la Cosa, and Humboldt celebrated it for the immediate, tangible link it gave him to that momentous period when, apparently, modern rationalism was born and triumphed over ancient limits and medieval ignorance.